ForbesLindesay/atdatabases/docs/mysql-connection.md

 sidebar_label: Connection
 ---

-The `Conection` object represents a single physical connection to the underlying database.
+The `Connection` object represents a single physical connection to the underlying database.
 You can use it to execute queries, or start transactions.
 Only one query or transaction at a time can run on a single connection.
 If you need to run multiple queries in parallel, you will need to get multiple connections from the ConnectionPool.

 ### `Connection.query(SQLQuery): Promise<any[]>`